besttime-app/BestTime-Documentation/source/includes/_queryendpointsurge.md

        Day integer range `0` (Monday) to `6` (Sunday)
        &nbsp;
      - analysis.day_info.**day_rank_max** `int`
-       Day ranking based on the maximum surgeness of the day.
+       Day ranking based on the maximum busyness of the day.
 Range `1` to `7`.
 E.g. `2` indicates the 2nd most surge day of the week.
        &nbsp;
      - analysis.day_info.**day_rank_mean** `int`
-       Day ranking based on mean surgeness (total volume) of the day.
+       Day ranking based on mean busyness (total volume) of the day.
 Range `1` to `7`.
 E.g. `7` indicates the least surge day of the week.
        &nbsp;
      - analysis.day_info.**day_text** `string`
        Day name.
 E.g. `monday`